pdimens/harpy/Getting_Started/reports.md

 Jupyter comes several benefits:
 - Code and output are stored in the notebook
 - GitHub, JupyterLab, and VScode (and derivatives) natively render notebooks nicely
-- Harpy can leverage MySTmd (via Jupyter Book) to render everything into a _cohesive_ report webiste
+- Harpy can leverage [MyST](https://mystmd.org/) (via Jupyter Book) to render everything into a _cohesive_ report webiste

 !!!
 Complete overhaul is not an overstatement-- all the R code was ported into Python and reformatted for Jupyter format.
-That meant 100% new code **everywhere**, all new plots, etc.
+That meant 100% new code **everywhere**, all new plots, completely new machinery for local rendering, an entirely new `harpy.report` module with custom HTML plots, native [AG-Grid](https://www.ag-grid.com/) implementation, stat boxes, etc.
 !!!

 ## Using Harpy reports
-Harpy workflows still create reports during workflows, as they did before, but they aren't rendered as HTML documents as they were before.
+Harpy workflows still create reports during workflows, as they did before, but they aren't rendered as HTML documents like they were before.
 You could open the `.ipynb` files in Jupyter/VScode/etc., but to really get the benefits of the reports, you need to lean on `jupyter-book` to compile/render everything into a single website.
 That can be done with `harpy report`, which, when run in the project root directory, will create the necessary MyST configurations and download the website templates/assets if necessary, then start a local liveserver to view the reports.